msk77/react_ts_06/README.md

 ## 📈FAQ
-+ Do I need JavaScript to learn React?
++ **Do I need JavaScript to learn React?**

-  Yes, you are expected to have a working knowledge of JS to be able to understand React concepts and not stall your learning curve.
+  :point_right: Yes, you are expected to have a working knowledge of JS to be able to understand React concepts and not stall your learning curve.

-+ Do I need JavaScript to learn TypeScript?
++ **Do I need JavaScript to learn TypeScript?**

-  TypeScript builds on top of JavaScript, so not knowing JavaScript prior to learning TypeScript will probably confuse you.
+  :point_right: TypeScript builds on top of JavaScript, so not knowing JavaScript prior to learning TypeScript will probably confuse you.

-+ Can I land a job after completing this course?
++ **Can I land a job after completing this course?**

-  Many factors can contribute to you landing your first, or a more qualified, frontend position.
+  :point_right: Many factors can contribute to you landing your first, or a more qualified, frontend position.
 The material covered in this course can result in employent   as the skills provided here, are practical.

 ## 🔗Links to Helpful Resources
 -[TypeScript Official Docs](https://www.typescriptlang.org/)